 Storing and reheating

 Hibachi chicken is best reheated in a hot pan on the stove so everything stays moist and the vegetables crisp back up.
-Make sure the chicken is heated all the way through.
+You will want to make sure the chicken is heated all the way through.

-You can also reheat this in the microwave.
-Sprinkle some water overtop first so the chicken doesn’t dry out.
+You can also reheat this dish in the microwave.
+Sprinkle water over the chicken first so the chicken doesn’t dry out.

 Freezing this dish